SFSafeSymbols/SFSafeSymbols/README.md

 ## Localization

-SFSymbols can come with multiple different localizations. `SFSafeSymbols` exposes localization the following way:
+SF Symbols can come with multiple different localizations. `SFSafeSymbols` exposes localization the following way:

 - Implicit localization: When using an `SFSymbol`, it gets automatically localized to the user's current locale - nothing to do on your part.
+This behavior is managed by Apple's system implementation of SF Symbols.

 - Explicit localization: `SFSafeSymbols` lets you access a symbol's localized versions as follows: